matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-zk-chain/locally.md

 ## Enabling Boojum prover

-With the default configuration, your hyperchain is not running a prover, and has a DummyExecutor contract, which mainly “accepts” that a batch is executed without proof.
+With the default configuration, your ZK Chain is not running a prover, and has a DummyExecutor contract, which mainly “accepts” that a batch is executed without proof.
 This enables you to test it with much lower hardware requirements.

 To enable the prover, run the `zk stack prover-setup` command.
 It will guide through the necessary configuration.